AkshatBhatt4/LeetStat/README.md

 List of users currently being monitored
 <br>
 `"rishabhjakhar04", "AdvikGupta2005", "BhattAkshat", "garvit4356", "udaypandita2005", "RobinHood_1803", "Mokshmalik999", "Eklavya_sharma", "Siddharth_kalra05", "HARDIK_ARORA_16", "tanmaygakhar", "_ishaaann_", "tanishqgoyal470", "ModitMalhotra", "timmiii", "nityaagoel", "namit23340", "mrfate", "RuSKie147", "diviirockgod6", "aryan23143", "yay-code", "aryantayal05`

+## Addition Guide

+To add anyone's profile to the site, send a PR with addition of the name in `users` list and `realNames` mapping.
+Add the profile in the README.md as well